JustineSara/proglang/ReadMe.md

 ```
 clj -M -m main [file]
 ```
 run the `-main` function of `main` namespace. with no argument it starts a shell.
-With one argument, it reads a file and run the program in the file.
+With one argument, it reads a file and runs the program in the file.

 ```
 clj -T:build uberjar